GSAPP-CDP/Smorgasbord/src/content/modules/11-interactive-web/113-data-and-apis.md

 ### Step 1 – Execute JavaScript in a web page

-1. Open the `weather-widget` in your text editor and add the following log to the top of the `main.js` file:
+1. Open the `weather-widget` in your text editor and add the following [`console.log`](https://developer.mozilla.org/en-US/docs/Web/API/Console/log) to the top of the `main.js` file:

 ```js
 console.log("this works");